SS Samuel Mather (1887): Wreck history

-The Mather's wreck was discovered in May 1978 by Bob Smith of Sault Ste.
+The Samuel Mathers wreck was discovered in May 1978 by Bob Smith of Sault Ste.
 Marie, Michigan and has been extensively filmed by the Great Lakes Shipwreck Historical Society (GLSHS).
-Shipwreck historian Janice Gerred reported that the Great Lakes Shipwreck Historical Society took the Mather's artifacts for preservation to display in the Great Lakes Shipwreck Museum.
+Shipwreck historian Janice Gerred reported that the Great Lakes Shipwreck Historical Society took the Samuel Mathers artifacts for preservation to display in the Great Lakes Shipwreck Museum.
 However, Michigan’s Antiquities Act of 1980 prohibited the removal of artifacts from shipwrecks on the Great Lakes bottomlands.
 The Michigan Department of Natural Resources and Environment 1992 raid on the GLSHS offices and Great Lakes Shipwreck Museum included seizure of artifacts that were illegally removed from the Samuel Mather in the 1980s.

 Artifacts from the Mather's wreck are on display in the Great Lakes Shipwreck Museum as a loan from the State of Michigan by a 1993 settlement agreement with the GLSHS following the DNR raid on the museum in 1992.
-The Samuel Mather's wreck in now protected by the Whitefish Point Underwater Preserve as part of an underwater museum.
+The Samuel Mathers wreck is now protected by the Whitefish Point Underwater Preserve as part of an underwater museum.